ahawker/common-service-interface-example/docs/ci.md

 If this stage fails, no other stages will run.

-### Stage: "Release: Version"
+### Stage: "Release: Create"

 The sixth stage of the CI workflow.
 This stage is responsible for creating a "release" in the repository, which in turn, starts the process for a production deployment.
 A "release" consists of performing the following actions:

 * Bumping the repository version based on [semver](https://semver.org) conventions
 * Updating the repository changelog
 * Creating a repository tag
-* Pushes this changes to the repository remote
+* Commit/push changes to the remote repository
-* Tagging the image created in "Docker: Runtime" stage with new version
+* Tag the image created in "Docker: Integrated" stage with new version
-* Pushing tagged Docker image to repository
+* Push tagged Docker image to repository

 These actions are performed by invoking the following targets: